coral-framework/coral-website/source/guides/index.md

 ---
 title: Guides
-icon: fa-book
+icon: book
 ---

-This section contains conceptual material, how-tos and examples.
+Conceptual material, how-tos and examples.
 {: .lead}

 See the _Reference_ section if you're looking for API and other reference documentation.